makersacademy/chitter-challenge/docs/initial-design.md

 # IDEAS FOR IMPROVEMENTS

-- create specail links to create post with logged in user info
+-  maker sure all views have correct links added

+- make sure signed in users usernames are attached to thier posts